5 April, 2018

 Make sure that you have your Hong Kong Identity Card or valid travel document with you to present to the nurses upon arrival!

 Once you get to the blood donation centre, the whole process is pretty quick.
-You will register, fill out a form and then be directed to a nurse who will then perform a haemoglobin test before taking your temperature, blood pressure and asking you a couple questions about your health history.
+You will register, fill out a form and then be directed to a nurse who will then perform a haemoglobin test before taking your temperature, blood pressure and ask you a couple of questions about your health history.
 Once everything is good to go, a nurse will disinfect the area and apply a local anaesthetic before the venepuncture (all needles are sterilised and used only once, to protect donors from any potential infections).
-A blood sample will then be taken to confirm your blood type and check for hepatitis B, hepatitis C, HIV, syphilis and human T-lymphotropic virus, however the whole donating process will only take between seven and 12 minutes.
-Once finished, the centre provide refreshments and cookies to enjoy before heading home (or back to work!)

 Bruising is totally normal and can occasionally occur after the donation if there is bleeding underneath the skin.
 It should disappear on its own, but you can apply a cold compress on the venepuncture site if you’re in any discomfort.
 If you’re interested in reading up on any post-donation advice, the Hong Kong Red Cross has put together a couple of points to note here.

 There are donation centres all over Hong Kong, so you’re sure to find one which is close by.
 Have a look at the complete list of locations here and give the centre a call to enquire about booking in for a donation.
-First time donors should be sent a donor card between four and six weeks after donating blood, and you can actually check when you’ll be able to donate again using its eDONOR platform, which you’ll create once you’ve signed all the forms upon arrival.
+First-time donors should be sent a donor card between four and six weeks after donating blood, and you can actually check when you’ll be able to donate again using its eDONOR platform, which you’ll create once you’ve signed all the forms upon arrival.

 Back to top